It is not always easy to be objective about the quality of your own work, so we are grateful to independent juries for...

 Royal Huisman’s Huisfit team has an established track record of success with the restoration of classics, and with conversions and rebuilds of historical yachts: structural work, upgrades and conservation work are all embarked on with keen interest and great skill.
 Rebuild and conversion projects by Huisfit are never a “typical refit”, and the scope of such projects is often as comprehensive as a newbuild – perfectly suited for a team equally at home in both areas of expertise.

 The Huisfit process brings together the exceptional infrastructure, technology and inhouse skills of Royal Huisman and sister company Rondal, with leading industry and specialists to provide a bespoke solution for every refit, rebuild and renewal project in one competitively tailored package.
-An overview of these comprehensive skills and potential solutions – Huisfit expertise à la carte – can be found at the dedicated website Huisfit.com followed by the link to “Skills” [click here for a link]
+An overview of these comprehensive skills and potential solutions – Huisfit expertise à la carte – can be found at the dedicated website Huisfit.com followed by the link to “Skills” [click here]